Letters from the Canopy

 The following notes are a series of letters I wrote to Pastor Paul Viggiano while visiting Soberania National Park, Panama.
 Pastor Paul is a Torrance, California pastor.
 I asked him to withdraw his support for a documentary that sought to disestablish the credibility of the scientific theory of evolution.
 Although the Pastor initiated this discussion with me and agreed to a public debate, he has yet to respond to these letters.

-In 2016, as we see a creationism advocate in both President-elect Trump's vice president as well as potential top cabinet picks.
-The urgency to deny the creep of creationism in science classrooms is now at its apex.
+In 2018, we have a creationism advocate in Vice President Mike Pence, as well as other top cabinet officials in the Trump White House.
+The urgency to deny the creep of creationism in science classrooms is at its apex.

 Dear Pastor Paul,